olahol/react-social/README.md

 ##### element

-Change the element the component renders into default is span.
+Change the element the component renders into, default is `span`.

 ##### url